 Imagine if U.S. Democrats and Republicans decided to share power -- with one party's leader as president, the other's as vice president, and a completely mixed cabinet -- and then resisted all demands for reform.
 In such a scenario, a resentment-fueled third-party challenger, a self-described reformer, might shoot up in the polls.
 This is precisely what happened in Austria.

 The European Union has failed to acknowledge that Haider skillfully plays on legitimate discontent, along with xenophobia.
 This has allowed the EU's 14 other governments to claim the moral high ground as they cut off high-level contacts with Austria.
 Austria's neighbors have remained unrelenting, even after Haider resigned as the leader of his party.
+They object to the Freedom Party's participation in the Austrian government, regardless of Haider's title (he remains governor of Carinthia).
+The EU's rationale is that it must send a clear signal to far-right parties that they have no place in member governments.
+But even if one accepts this logic, the organization's

 - Full website and iPad access